 The Pelagios project is an international research project, in conjunction with the University of Exeter, The Open University, the Austrian Institute of Technology, and the School of Advanced Studies, University of London.
 Pelagios (Greek for: of the sea) aims to explore the connections that can be built between historical materials through their common reference to particular places, using linked open geodata and the semantic web.
-Between 2011 and 2016, with support from the A. W. Mellon Foundation, the UK Joint Information Systems Commons became one of the foremost drivers of linked open data (LOD) in the humanities.
+Between 2011 and 2016, with support from the A. W. Mellon Foundation, the UK Joint Information Systems Committee (JISC) and the Arts and Humanities Research Council (AHRC), Pelagios Commons became one of the foremost drivers of linked open data (LOD) in the humanities.
 The linked data model which informs our technical work is based on the concept of historical gazetteers - geographical dictionaries or directories used in conjunction with maps or atlases from a particular period.
 This year, we have funded projects to create gazetteers that have allowed users to create links between sources from a variety of different regions and periods, including 13th-century Ethiopia, ancient Cyprus and the biblical-era Holy Land.